opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

 Implement the HelloWorld RPC API
 --------------------------------

-1. Define the HelloService, which is invoked through the *hello-world* API.
+1. Define the HelloService that was invoked through the *hello-world* API.

     .. code:: shell